crabmusket/atom-msp430/README.markdown

 An API for interacting with the MSP430 microcontroller family with [Atom][].
 `atom-msp430` wraps common interactions with the 430 in Atom's type-safe and beautiful [Haskell][] DSL.
-There is a Wiring-like setup/loop structure by default, or you can forgo the convenience functions to compile whatever code structure fits your needs.

 For a quick demonstration, have a read of [ledblink.lhs][].
 More examples will come soon!
 To see the current status and goals, have a look at the [roadmap][].